KetchuppOfficial/Parallel_Programming/02-transport-equation/README.md

     mpirun -c N ./build/parallel --help
     # Allowed options:
     #     --help                   Produce help message
-    #     --x-dots-per-process arg Set the number of points on X axis of the grid of
+    #     --t-dots arg             Set the number of points on T axis of the grid.
-    #                              each process.
-The number of points on T axis of the
+    #     --x-dots-per-process arg Set the number of points on X axis of the grid for
-    #                              grid is (2 * n_proc) times greater
+    #                              each process
     #     --plot                   Plot solution
     ```